chronicleprotocol/documentation/docs/validators/existing-k8s.md

 We advise running a feed in its own dedicated namespace:

 ```bash
 kubectl create ns my-feed-namespace
 ```

 #### Prep Secrets

-We can create secrets that will be used by both pods in the feed as below:
+We can create secrets that will be used by the validator pod in the feed as below:

 ```bash
 kubectl create secret generic somesecretname-eth-keys \